 We recognise you may want to make alterations to your home to make it more comfortable and suitable for your needs.
-Please remember that you must obtain written permission from Access Housing before making any alterations or modifications to your property.
+Please remember that you must obtain written permission from Housing Choices WA before making any alterations or modifications to your property.

 Alterations can include minor or major works inside or outside your home.
 Common alterations include the installation of air-conditioners, satellite dishes, shelves, picture hooks or erecting shade cloth.

 Please note that in the interest of child safety, we will not approve any kind of swimming pool, spa or pond water feature.
 This includes temporary, portable and inflatable pools or spas.

 How to seek approval for alterations